masneyb/cavedbmanager/README.md

 link on the main page, then click on the generate link in the documents column.
 You'll see the build start in your console log.
 Once finished, refresh the page and you should see the generated documents.

-docker-compose sets up three different containers: a database, a web server and a worker container for building the various documents.

 Note: During initial startup, it will download about 2-3 GB of data, and it will transform some of the GIS data.
 On my laptop with an i7 processor, it takes about